iristianyiz/oci_generative-ai-professional/01.fundamentals/README.md

 To exert some control over the LLM, we can affect the probability over vocabulary in ways

 ## Prompting
-The simpliest way to affect the distribution over the vocabularity is to change the prompt
+The simpliest way to affect the distribution over the vocabularity is to change the prompt - e.g. add "little"

 ## Prompt
 The text provided to an LLM as input, sometimes containing instructions and/or examples